 Chapter Resource Team

-Description: Members of the Chapter Resource Team (CRT) assist in the development of creative strategies that promote and educate members on the policies, programs and initiatives of ALA, including providing support and resources to chapters and their leaders.
-In addition to serving as mentors to chapters, team members serve as subject matter experts and they are interested in the further development of their own leadership skills.
+Description: Members of the Chapter Resource Team (CRT) assist in the development of creative strategies that promote and educate chapter leaders on the policies, programs and initiatives of ALA, including providing support and resources to chapters.
+In addition to serving as mentors to chapters, team members serve as subject matter experts and are interested in the further development of their own leadership skills.

 Term: 2 years, eligible to be considered for renewal once